-Sloth stands at the root of not only underliving life, but of wasting life—namely wasting our talents and the potential to develop them to make a positive difference to the world.
+Sloth stands at the root of not only underliving life but of wasting life—namely, wasting our talents and the potential to develop them to make a positive difference in the world.

-One might think that literature is deplete of slothful main characters.
-Afterall, a main character must act, while the slothful often don’t do anything.
+One might think that literature is depleted of slothful main characters.
+After all, a main character must act, while the slothful often don’t do anything.
 However, there are a few worthy examples in literature.

-According to St. Thomas Aquinas, sloth is sorrow in the face of spiritual goods.
-It is being aware of God and his gifts, yet feeling apathetic towards them.
+According to St. Thomas Aquinas, sloth is sorrowful in the face of spiritual goods.
+It is aware of God and his gifts, yet feeling apathetic towards them.